braeden-kelly/cm25-dgbacawvs-w/README.md

 * OpenAI API key
 * Langchain API key (to use LangSmith for debugging)

+## Setup environment variables
+Copy the file 'sample.env' and rename it to '.env'.
+Add your API keys.

 ## Create and activate a virtual environment
 Create a virtual environment to install dependencies only in this project and not globally